mitel/dcos-rexray/README.md

 # dcos-rexray

-Play with persistent storage on DCOS
+DCOS with EMC {code} RexRay & DVDI for persistent storage

 ## Overview
 This walkthrough is meant to be used for those who want to play with DCOS 1.7 (not the Enterprise Ed).